kubernetes-sigs/kubebuilder/DESIGN.md

   Kubernetes API machinery should not feel out of place.
 Abstractions should be intuitive to new users but feel familiar to experienced ones.
-  Abstractions should embrace the concepts of Kubernetes (e.g. declarative idemptotent reconcilers) while simplifying the details.
+  Abstractions should embrace the concepts of Kubernetes (e.g. declarative idempotent reconcilers) while simplifying the details.

 ## controller-runtime